 The trail to Pangarchulla trek passes through the Nanda Devi Sanctuary.
 The entire Pangarchulla trek route gives you a good close up view of the revered Mt.
 Nanda Devi along with other peaks such as Mt.
 Chaukamba, Mt.
 Dronagiri, Hathi Parvat, Ghoda Parvat and many more.
 All of this makes this trek a perfect escapade from the monotony of daily life.
 To get the best winter trekking experience, take the Pangarchulla peak trek in January.

 A treat for nature lovers!

-Travel via the five sacred river confluences in the Garhwal Himalayas.
+On the pangarchulla peak trek, you get to travel via the five sacred river confluences in the Garhwal Himalayas.
 Devprayag, Rudraprayag, Karnaprayag, Nandaprayag and Vishnuprayag in the ascending flow sequence of their occurrence.

 - Devprayag is the confluence of the two holy rivers, the Bhagirathi - the chief stream of the Ganges and the Alaknanda.
 It is the first prayag on the way to Badrinath.
 Beyond this confluence, the river is known as Ganges.

 - Rudra Prayag is the confluence where the river Alaknanda meets the Mandakini River.
 The confluence is named after god Shiva, who is also known as Rudra.

 - Karn Prayag is the location where Alaknanda River is joined by the Pindar River that originates from the Pindar glacier, below the Nanda Devi Mountain range.